 Even after initial installation and monitor set-up the operator can at the bed-side individually configure all menu parameters (4.7.4.2) in the menu of the SDM.
 Operator access to certain menu parameters can be disabled or restricted by the Responsible Organization (4.7.4.1) or, depending on the specific context, by the SDM itself.
 If the SDM is used in 'Institutional Mode' (4.7.3) the operator can at any time restore the selected 'Standard Profile' or select/activate one of the other profiles stored in the SDM in the submenu 'Profiles' (Figure 9, Table 50), which is easily accessible via a short-cut in the Quick Access Menu (4.2.5.3, Figure 7) if the sensor is in the Docking Station.
-Furthermore, if at power-up of the SDM the settings from previous use are different from those of the 'Standard Profile', the sub-menu 'Profiles' automatically activates, thereby offering the option to restore the 'Standard Profile', to select another 'Profile', or to keep the modified profile.
+Furthermore, if at power-up of the SDM the settings from previous use are different from those of the 'Standard Profile', to select another 'Profile', or to keep the modified profile.